 A. Flashing amber beacons.

 Q.37.
-What do white diagonal linesin the centre of the road mean?
+What do white diagonal lines in the center of the road mean?

 A. You should treat them like a traffic island and not enter the space between the lines.

 Q38.
-What does the island in the centre of a pedestrian crossing mean?
+What does the island in the center of a pedestrian crossing mean?

-A. Each side of the island is a seprate crossing.
+A. Each side of the island is a separate crossing.